Russia says Wagner Group's leader will move to Belarus after his rebellious march challenged Putin

 Authorities declared a “counterterrorist regime” in Moscow and its surrounding region, enhancing security and restricting some movement.
 On the southern outskirts, troops erected checkpoints, arranged sandbags and set up machine guns.
 Crews dug up sections of highways to slow the march.

-Moscow Mayor Sergei Sobyanin warned that traffic could be restricted in parts of the capital and declared Monday a non-working day for most residents.
+Moscow Mayor Sergei Sobyanin declared Monday a non-working day for most residents as part of the heightened security, a measure that remained in effect even after the retreat.

 The dramatic developments came exactly 16 months after Russia launched its full-scale invasion of Ukraine, Europe’s largest conflict since World War II, which has killed tens of thousands, displaced millions and reduced cities to rubble.

-Ukrainians hoped the Russian infighting would create opportunities for its army to take back territory seized by Russian forces.
+Ukrainians hoped the Russian infighting would create opportunities for their army to take back territory seized by Russian forces.

 Ben Barry, senior fellow for land warfare at the International Institute for Strategic Studies, said that even with a deal, Putin’s position has probably been weakened and “these events will have been of great comfort to the Ukrainian government and the military.”